darrylkr/netflix_analysis/README.md

 #### Kids Rating Category by TV Show Genres
 ![TV Show Genres in Kids Category Rating](imgs/kid_category_TV_genres.png)
-About 57% of TV Shows with rating_category: "Kids" are of the "Kids' TV" genre.
+About 57% of TV Shows with 'Kids' rating_category belong to the the "Kids' TV" genre.
 TV Comedies, International TV Shows, Docuseries follow after with only about half as many shows as the Kids' TV genre.
 <br>
 These may not be genres that have a high appeal factor to children although they have been categorically rated as "Kids" TV Shows in the rating_category column.
 It could just mean that it is safe for Children to watch.